HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/corporate_survey/README.md

 Dependencies
 ==============

-format_corporate_data.py requires python 2.7 (3.0+ may work, but hasn't been tested; it requires the unidecode package, which can easily be installed with pip.
+format_corporate_data.py requires python 2.7 (3.0+ may work, but hasn't been tested); it requires the unidecode package, which can easily be installed with pip.